 Creating the perfect logo is a tricky task.
 A logo must show your individuality and it's like a portrait.
 There is a lot to put in such a small space!
 In any case, we will give you some tips and tricks to keep in mind.

 It must be memorable.
 A successful and effective logo stays in the customer's mind.
 It is a kind of identity sign.
 If customers see your logo, they should quickly recognize that it is your brand, and for a logo to be memorable, it must convey the correct message.

 Simplicity is key.
 The simpler the logo, the more recognizable it is.
 Think of a logo: What is the first logo that you imagine?
 If you're like me, Apple or Nike will come to mind.
 A complex logo is difficult to remember and difficult to recognize.
 We live in an age where simplicity is taking over, a simple logo is memorable.
 Less is more for designing logos.

 A versatile logo means it is able to adapt to any size, format and platform without losing quality.
 For this reason, logos are better in vector format, so they are scalable to any size.

 Before thinking about design, consider where you will display the logo and its use: business cards, packaging, labels, welcome banners, digital media, etc.

 In addition, our brains like balance.
 Consider all design elements from lines to colors to have the same weight throughout.
 Something that is tall, thicker, or shinier on one side can throw off the balance of the overall design.
-Logos tend to have multiple elements to them, but each element plays a role in the overall composition of your design.
+Logos tend to have multiple elements but each element plays a role in the overall composition of your design.